-“What the hell,” said Selena, who rarely smoked pot, “Up here I’m as out of town as it gets, give me a damn toke of that.”
+“What the hell,” said Selena, who rarely smoked pot, “Up here I’m as out of town as it gets, let me have a puff of that.”

 After her second hit, as she passed the joint back to him, Selena lifted her right foot to rub the instep along the back of her left calf.
 Roscoe stepped closer, tossing the joint at the bedside table’s ashtray.
 Her head tilted slightly to one side.
 The air between them was charged.

 She pulled at his belt buckle as they landed on the bed.
-His hands cascaded along her rib cage to her bare hips.
+His hands cascaded along her rib cage, across her hip to her bare thigh.

 “That sound; like a gunshot, or a bomb,” he gasped.
-“That bang!
-Didn’t you hear it?”
+“You didn’t hear that bang?

-She kissed him with such fury that he had to stop talking.
+She kissed him with such fury that even he had to stop talking.

-Soon, thoughts of fiancés, ex-wives, everyday concerns in Richmond, horse races in Charles Town, and especially mysterious explosions in hotel rooms were put aside.
-Later they slept the sleep known only to earnest lovers, who’ve given their all to the moment.
+Soon, thoughts of fiancés, ex-wives, everyday concerns in Richmond, horse races in Charles Town, and especially mysterious explosions in Harper’s Ferry, were effectively put aside.
+Later they slept the perfect sleep known only to earnest lovers, who’ve given their all to the moment.

-The next day, in spite of his efforts, Roscoe was unable to determine if Selena had actually heard the explosion he had.
+The next day, in spite of his efforts, Roscoe was unable to determine if Selena had actually heard the explosion, too.
 They talked about it during the drive back to Richmond, but she never gave him a straight answer.
-She enjoyed teasing him -- maybe this, maybe that.
+She teased him -- maybe this, maybe that.